NERSC/timemory/docs/index.md

 - Flexible and easily extensible interface: none of the components are restricted to a certain data type
 - Create your own components: any one-time measurement or start/stop paradigm can be wrapped with timemory
 - Direct access to performance data in native data structures for language
-- High-performance: template meta-programming and lambda result in extensive inlining
+- High-performance: template meta-programming and lambdas result in extensive inlining
 - Ability to arbitrarily switch and combine different measurement types anywhere in application
 - Provides static reporting (fixed at compile-time), dynamic reporting (selected at run-time), or hybrid
     - Enable static wall-clock and cpu-clock reporting with ability to dynamically enable hardware-counters at runtime